Huawei and 5G — it's a minefield | DW | 19.11.2019

 Slow progress in Germany

 In Germany, 5G network expansion has been relatively slow.
-According to a media report in the Die Welt daily, Vodafone currently operates 140 antennae in 5G mode, its rival Telekom 150 — both intend to double their respective number in the next few months.
+According to a media report in the Die Welt daily, Vodafone currently operates 140 antennae in 5G mode while its rival Telekom has 150 — both intend to double their respective numbers in the next few months.

 The operators are also partly using Huawei technology, and there are no indications yet that the company or the government in Beijing could use it for spying.
 Germany's Federal Office for Information Security (BSI) hasn't got any proof of that either.